ineblom/phonebook_client/README.md

 # Phonebook Client

 React Native client for phonebook.
 Allows running on IOS, Android and the Web.
+Requires a running [backend](https://github.com/ineblom/phonebook).

 ## Instructions